With many states seeing a resurgence in COVID-19 activity, policymakers are now redoubling efforts to control the spread of the virus.

 Hand-washing and social distancing remain critical components, but health officials have also pegged masks as an essential tool.

-In Michigan, Gov. Gretchen Whitmer issued an executive order requiring masks to be worn in public indoor spaces and outdoor crowded areas and redoubled the state’s efforts on the #MaskUpMichigan initiative.
+In Michigan, masks are required to be worn in public indoor spaces and outdoor crowded areas as part of the state’s efforts on the #MaskUpMichigan initiative.

 Other states are also taking steps in hopes of changing the trajectory of the virus.